rfloresj/empleados-backend/README.md

 ---

-This API provides a **scalable and efficient** way to manage employees and areas in an organization. 🚀
+This API provides a **secure, scalable, and efficient** way to manage employees and areas in an organization. 🚀